Proportional Fairness in Obnoxious Facility Location: Abstract

 \section{Abstract}

 We consider the obnoxious facility location problem (in which agents prefer the facility location to be far from them) and propose a hierarchy of distance-based proportional fairness concepts for the problem.
 These fairness axioms ensure that groups of agents at the same location are guaranteed to be a distance from the facility proportional to their group size.
 We consider deterministic and randomized mechanisms, and compute tight bounds on the price of proportional fairness.
-In the deterministic setting, not only are our proportional fairness axioms incompatible with strategyproofness, the Nash equilibria may not guarantee welfare within a constant factor of the optimal welfare.
-On the other hand, in the randomized setting, we identify proportionally fair and strategyproof mechanisms that give an expected welfare within a constant factor of the optimal welfare.
+In the deterministic setting, we show that our proportional fairness axioms are incompatible with strategyproofness, and prove asymptotically tight $\epsilon$-price of anarchy and stability bounds for proportionally fair welfare-optimal mechanisms.
+In the randomized setting, we identify proportionally fair and strategyproof mechanisms that give an expected welfare within a constant factor of the optimal welfare.
+Finally, we prove existence results for two extensions to our model.